benadida/teamstatus/README.md

-statuslogr is a status dashboard builder based on irc.
-This code heavily borrows from ircloggr.
+teamstatus is a status dashboard builder based on irc.

+This code heavily borrows from Lloyd's ircloggr.

 ## Software Prerequisites